-Maturity and withdrawal: The maturity date is often mentioned on the passbook.
-Up on maturity you will be paid with principal amount along with the interest accumulated.
-Usually the maturity amount is credited to the bank account.
+Maturity and withdrawal: The maturity date is often mentioned in the passbook.
+Up on maturity, you will be paid with principal amount along with the interest accumulated.
+Usually, the maturity amount is credited to the bank account.

 Premature closer: If the account holder applies for premature withdrawal, the bank will pay the amount accumulated up to the date.
 However, a penalty amount will be levied in case of premature withdrawal.

 Charges for late payment: The charges for late installments vary from bank to bank.
-But there are some bank who don’t levy penalty for late payments.
+But there are some banks that don’t levy penalties for late payments.

 Recurring Deposit Accounts for NRIs

 Recurring deposit is a wonderful option for NRIs as well.
-It helps them multiply their small savings in to lump sum amount.
+It helps them multiply their small savings into lump sum amounts.

 Whether you should choose NRO recurring deposit account or NRE recurring deposit account for investment, depends on the source of investment amount.
 If the investment amount is originating abroad/overseas, go for NRE recurring deposit account.
 If it’s originating in India then you should choose NRO recurring deposit account.

-The Interest on NRI recurring deposit accounts is as decided by the banking association of India.
-Currently it’s hovering around 7.50% in most of the banks.
+The Interest on NRI recurring deposit accounts is decided by the banking association of India.
+Currently, it’s hovering around 7.50% in most of the banks.

 NRI RD accounts don’t allow partial payment of installments.
 However, premature closure, nomination, and joint account holder facilities are all available for NRI recurring deposit accounts.

-However, you should properly go through the terms of services before opening the account or speak with the bank executive on this.
+However, you should properly go through the terms of services before opening the account or speak with the bank executive about this.